AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

         sudo gpasswd -a $USER docker

-1. Docker Compose mounts the logging volume for the RQD rendering server on the host operating system under `/tmp/rqd/logs`.
-To create the mount point with the required permissions, run the following command:
+1. Docker Compose mounts volumes for the RQD rendering server on the host operating system under `/tmp/rqd/logs` and `/tmp/rqd/shots`.
+RQD saves logs to the `logs` directory.
+You specify the `shots` directory to save RQD output when creating OpenCue jobs.

+    To create the mount points with the required permissions, run the following command:

-    {{% alert title="Note" color="info"%}}If you skip this step, the root account of the host operating system might incorrectly own the mount point directory.{{% /alert %}}
+    {{% alert title="Note" color="info"%}}If you skip this step, the root account of the host operating system might incorrectly own the mount point directories.{{% /alert %}}

-        mkdir -p /tmp/rqd/logs
+        mkdir -p /tmp/rqd/logs /tmp/rqd/shots

 1. Change to the root of the OpenCue source code directory: